Do you wonder how snakes hunt?

 Scratches in their mouth can lead to a disease called mouth rot, which is potentially fatal if left untreated.

-To save the hassle, give your pet some food which is already dead and not dangerous.
+To save the hassle, give your pet some already dead food and not dangerous.

 If you have frozen mice, you should thaw them first, so they appear “warmer” and, therefore, more closely resemble the prey they’d encounter in the wild.